 Haysville is a somewhat small city located in the state of Kansas.
-With a population of 11,212 people and three constituent neighborhoods, Haysville is the 35th largest community in Kansas.
+With a population of 11,338 people and three constituent neighborhoods, Haysville is the 35th largest community in Kansas.

+Haysville is a somewhat ethnically-diverse city.
 The people who call Haysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haysville residents report their race to be White, followed by Native American.
-Important ancestries of people in Haysville include Irish, English, Swedish, and French .
+Important ancestries of people in Haysville include German, Irish, English, French, and Scottish.

 The most common language spoken in Haysville is English.
 Other important languages spoken here include Polish and Spanish.